Class Schedules and Catalog Background Image

 Lecture 4.50 hours, laboratory 9 hours.

-Course Typically Offered: Spring odd years
+Course Typically Offered: Fall, Spring even years

 This course introduces the vocational nursing student to nutrition, medication administration, gerontology, adult growth and development, the diabetic patient, and the integumentary system.
 Each unit integrates related anatomy, pathophysiology, pharmacology, psychosocial, and nutrition considerations of the patients.